There are now 2 possible online modes for units:

 This unit examines organisational change and development, and covers topics such as organisational development (OD) competencies, collecting and analysing diagnostic information, feeding back diagnostic information, dealing with resistance to organisational change, creating readiness for change and change management.
 Practical and theoretical approaches adopted by practitioners to improve organisational effectiveness are presented and discussed.

 - 6 points

-- Students are able to (1) understand the major concepts, models and theories relevant to organisational development; (2) critically evaluate the usefulness of concepts, models or theories relating to organisational development for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to organisational development have been and could be applied in a particular work setting.
+Students are able to (1) demonstrate understanding of the major concepts, models and theories relevant to organisational development; (2) critically evaluate the usefulness of concepts, models or theories relating to organisational development for a variety of work settings and situations; and (3) confidently discuss how the major concepts, models and theories relevant to organisational development have been and could be applied in a particular work setting.

-- Typically this unit is assessed in the following ways: (1) in class exercise; (2) case analysis; and (3) group assignment.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) case analysis; (3) group assignment; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 or 41660 Master of Human Resources and Employment Relations

 or 43550 Master of Commerce (coursework) and Master of International Commercial Law (coursework)